 The different learning approaches

 There are many different learning methods and frameworks.
-However, for this article, I’ll focus on the following three models:
+However, for this article, I’ll focus on the following three learning models:

 - Experiential learning